Concordium/concordium-rust-smart-contracts/templates/default/deploy-scripts/README.md

 # Purpose

-Automatic scripts are useful to speed up the development and testing of your protocol on chain.
+Automatic scripts are useful to speed up the development and testing of your protocol on the chain.
 In addition, scripts help to set up identical protocols on different chains easily.
 E.g. you can deploy your protocol to testnet or mainnet by just specifying a corresponding node connection when running the script.

 # Setup